 To our patients in active treatment with Braces or Invisalign:

 We have reviewed additional concerns that may come up:

 a.
 You have any concerns of overcorrection of your bite or if your bite starts to feel uncomfortable for any reason.

 b.
 You have any broken brackets or power chains

 c.
 Your Invisalign trays are not fitting.

 2. If you are experiencing any discomfort or have any questions or concerns here are instructions and examples of how you can take photos at home.
-Please text or email these to our clinical director, Maren, at:
+Please contact our team at:

 3. One more friendly reminder to PLEASE be careful with what you are eating.
 We highly recommend avoiding sticky, chewy, gooey and hard foods at this time.

 Thanks again for your cooperation and please be SAFE!

 Sometimes discomfort caused by a wire on your braces can be resolved by moving the wire away from the irritated area with a cotton swab or the eraser tip of a pencil.
 If the wire will not move easily, try covering the end of it with a small piece of cotton or a small amount of wax.
 If the wire is causing pain and you cannot get to our office, you can cut it using a new and sterilized nail clipper.
 Use extreme caution if you are using sharp instruments and only handle them if you are able to do so carefully and confidently.
 If you cannot resolve the wire irritation easily, call our office for an appointment.